deeplearning4j/deeplearning4j/README.md

 ### Contact us

+Our Google Group is here: https://groups.google.com/forum/#!forum/deeplearning4j

 Deeplearning4j has its own IRC channel at https://webchat.freenode.net/, a network intended primarily for developers of free and open source software.
 Just enter /join #deeplearning4j on IRC where you would normally type to chat.

 Apache 2.0 licensed.